lynchwhy/thread-concurrency/Notes.md

     coffeemachine()
-        if all dispensers are waiting
+        if all dispensers are finished
             change mode